arkanis/php_simple_syntax_highlighting/README.md

 <pre><code class=lang_glsl><?= $html ?></code></pre>
 ~~~

-- It's just one function: `simple_syntax_highlighting($code, $language_name, $language_definitions)`
+- It's just one function: `simple_syntax_highlighting($code, $language_name)`.
+- The PHP code is tiny and this makes it easy to check.
+The rest are regex language definitions, but they can't hijack your system.
-- You can manage `$language_definitions` however you want.
+- The language definitions are inside `simple_syntax_highlighting()` for ease of use.
+But you can change that however you want.
 It's just an language_name => regex array.
-Here I put it into an extra file.
-You can put it into the same file as the function if you want.
 - The styling is done via CSS.
-Names like "keyword" or "control-flow" get awkward for HTML, CSS, etc. Instead I went with "landmarks" and "variations".
+Names like "keyword" or "control-flow" get awkward for HTML, CSS, etc. Instead I went with "landmarks", "variations" and "backdrops".
   Clusters of landmarks should catch your eye (e.g. class definitions) while variation colors should just create navigatable color patterns.
+And backdrop puts something in the background (e.g. comments).

 ## The core ideas

 1. Each language is one regular expression.
 Don't panic, extended features make those a lot easier to work with in PHP than in e.g. JavaScript or Java.
 2. Each named group that matches something is translated into a `span` element: `(?<keyword> … )` → `<span class=keyword>…</span>`.
-3. A group name like "lang_xyz" highlights matched text in language xyz.
+3. A group name like "lang_xyz" recursively highlights matched text in language xyz.

 Details:

 - Group names starting with `_` are ignored.
-You can use those how ever you want, e.g. for recursive patterns or matching heredoc tags.
+You can use those how ever you want, e.g. for recursive patterns or back references.
-- Numbers are stripped from the end of group names, e.g. "keyword1" and "keyword27" are both treated as just "keyword".
+- Numbers are stripped from the end of group names, e.g. "keyword1" and "keyword27" both result in `<span class=keyword>…</span>`.
   This is useful if you want to match constructs that have e.g. multiple keywords with other stuff inbetween.
 - "lang_xyz" group names allow for nested languages like JS, CSS or PHP in HTML.
   They can also be used to split one language into mutliple regular expressions to simplify stuff (I used that for HTML attributes).